mbarzeev/third-auth-ms/README.md

 Once set up and triggered this micro-service initiates an authentication flow which validates the user against the 3rd-party authentication vendor, and if valid, returns the user's approved details to share with your application.

 ## How does it do that?
 Every respectable authentication vendor has means to preform authentication.
-This micro-service simply consolidates the different vendors and eposes an abstraction API to work with them.
+This micro-service simply consolidates the different vendors and exposes an abstraction API to work with them.

-This micro-service is intended to work with other micro-services which participate in your application.
+This micro-service is intended to work with other micro-services which construct your application.
-Common flow of integrating the third-auth-ms in your system can be:
+Common flow of integrating the third-auth-ms in your system might be:
 ![Common flow of integrating the third-auth-ms in your system](./assets/sequence-diagram-1.png)

 ## Currently supported vendors